US: Wisconsin deploys National Guard amid protests | DW | 24.08.2020

 Protesters gathered in Kenosha, in the US state of Wisconsin, defying curfew as outrage builds over the police shooting of a Black man.
 Jacob Blake was shot seven times and survived, after being rushed to the hospital.

-Hundreds of protesters defied a curfew in Kenosha, Wisconsin on Monday and gathered near the county courthouse to protest the police shooting of an African-American man.
+Police fired tear gas at protesters in Kenosha, Wisconsin who defied a curfew on Monday to protest the police shooting of an African-American man.

 The demonstrators shouted at the police with some of the participants throwing bottles and other objects at the security forces.
 A woman walked by blowing smoke in the officers' faces.